bytesculptor097/rv32im-pipelined-cpu/docs/riscv_tools_installation.md

-Certainly, Ahtesham.
-Here's a clean and technically accurate `README.md` focused on installing the RISC-V GNU toolchain for RV32IM development and simulation:

 # Installing RISC-V GNU Toolchain for RV32IM Development

 This guide outlines the steps to install the official RISC-V GNU toolchain, suitable for compiling and simulating RV32IM assembly programs.
 The toolchain includes `riscv32-unknown-elf-gcc`, `objdump`, `as`, and other utilities required for bare-metal development.